sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Defensive**], [**Sustained**], [**Shield**]

-Effect: A cloak of smoldering embers surrounds you.
+Effect: While sustained, a cloak of smoldering embers surrounds you.
 Any creature that hits you with a melee attack takes 8 heat damage and gains the *burning* condition.
 You gain immunity to the *burning* and *ablaze* conditions, and any heat damage dealt to Smoldering Cloak Gu is reduced by 10, to a minimum of 0.

 ### Sprinting Drake Gu
 *Rank 3 Attack*